HoxelDraw/4DO-Specification/README.md

 [see also [https://github.com/KhronosGroup/glTF?tab=readme-ov-file](https://github.com/KhronosGroup/glTF?tab=readme-ov-file)]

 ## Using Materials
 To import a material library, use the `mtllib` keyword, followed by the name of an external .pbr file.
+If a filename contains spaces, the filename **MUST** be enclosed in quotes.

 The material library command **MUST NOT** contain directory names and/or directory symbols.

 Material libraries **SHOULD** be in the same directory as the 4DO file, however, it is up to the application to implement features for finding material library files in other directories.

-Materials are assigned to tetrahedra.

-A tetrahedron **MUST** have either one or zero materials assigned to it.

-To assign a material to an object or part of an object, use the `usemtl` command.
-Any tetrahedra that are defined after this command will be assigned the material.
-An object **MAY** have multiple materials, but an individual tetrahedron **MUST** have only one material.
+To assign a material to one or more tetrahedra, use the `usemtl` command, followed by the name of the material you wish to use.
+Any tetrahedra defined after this command will be assigned this material.
+Therefore, a file **SHOULD** group Tetrahedron commands by material.

-When a new object is defined, the `usemtl` command is deactivated and must be called again for the new object.
+A Tetrahedron cannot have more than one material assigned to it.

+Materials are assigned only to tetrahedra.
+Materials are not assigned to Vertices, Polylines, or Cells.

 ```
-[TODO: examples]
-Object with one material
-Object with two materials
-New object: no material until usemtl is called again
+# Import two material libraries
+mtllib materials.pbr  # defines materials 'mat1' and 'mat2'
+mtllib "more materials.pbr"   # filenames with spaces must be in quotes

+# It's ok to define a Tetrahedron without a material
+t 0 1 2 3

+# set the current material for the next two tetrahedra
+usemtl mat1
+t 2 3 4 5
+t 3 4 5 6

+# switch to a new material
+usemtl mat2
+t 4 5 6 7

+# you can switch back to mat1 but the extra 'usemtl' command inflates the file size
+usemtl mat1
+t 5 6 7 8
 ```

+# Glossary of Commands
+`4DO` : [File signature](#file-header) which specifies which specification version to use for parsing.

+`c` : [Cell](#cells).
+Combine multiple tetrahedra into a compound cell.

+`co` : [Color](#color-data).
+Either RGB or RGBA 8-bit uint per component.

+`mtllib` : [Load Material Library](#using-materials).
+Points to an external .pbr file.

+`orient` : [Model Orientation](#model-orientation).
+Defines the Right, Up, Forward, and Away direction vectors.

+`p` : [Polyline](#polylines).
+Defines a list of vertex indices where line segments connect consecutive vertices.

+`pformat` : [Polyline Format](#polyline-format-customization).
+Allows you to customize per-vertex and per-polyline data.

+`t` : [Tetrahedron](#tetrahedron).
+Defines a list of vertex data to assign to each of the four vertices.

+`tformat` : [Tetrahedron Format](#tetrahedron-format-customization).
+Allows you to customize per-vertex and per-tetrahedron data.

+`usemtl` : [Set Active Material](#using-materials).
+Any subsequent Tetrahedron definitions will use the active material.

+`v` : [Vertex Position](#vertex-position).
+Four floating point numbers to define the x, y, z, w coordinates of the position.

+`vn` : [Vertex Normal](#vertex-normal).
+Four floating point numbers to define the x, y, z, w coordinates of the normal vector.

+`vt` : [Vertex Texture Coordinate](#vertex-texture-coordinate).
+Three floating point numbers to define the u, v, w coordinates of the texture map vertex.